austinsr1/ab_mover/README.md

 ## `ab_mover` Utility

 ### Overview
-The `ab_mover` utility is a Python script designed to organize audiobook files into a structured directory format.
+The `ab_mover` utility is a Python application designed to organize audiobook files into a structured directory format.
 The script processes audiobook metadata and moves or copies the files into a user-defined directory structure.
 It supports features like extracting book numbers from titles or series names, creating necessary directories, and handling various command-line options for flexibility.

 ### Features
 - **Metadata Processing:** Reads metadata from `metadata.json` files to extract information such as title, author, and series.